ki0612/py_Investment_Portfolio/README.md

-# NLP-Twitter
+# NLP-Twitter-Political-Classifier
 This a program looks at Natural Language Processing techniques, providing summary and sentiment analysis for various US politicians.
+The goal of the output is identify the party of political affiliation

 ## Libraries
 Numpy <br>